Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Supplementary Methods

-Learning curves for the training process in simulation are given in \figureref{fig:learning_curves}.
-The get-up teacher learns to get up relatively quickly and trained in total for approximately $2.4\cdot 10^8$ environment steps, equivalent to approximately $70$ days of simulation time, or 14 hours of wall-clock time.
-The soccer teacher was trained for $2\cdot 10^9$ environment steps, which took $158$ hours of training, equivalent to approximately $580$ days of simulated matches.
-As shown in \figureref{fig:learning_curves}, the soccer teacher learned to score goal consistently in a fraction of that time, after which the learning curve plateaus.
-We found that soccer agents trained for longer were better at anticipating ball movement and handling the ball, for instance kicking a moving ball.
-Given the two teachers, the full 1v1 policy learned relatively very quickly and we finished training after $9\cdot 10^8$ environment steps or $68$ hours wall clock time.
+\supfigureref{fig:learning_curves} shows learning curves for training the skill policies in simulation, and \suptableref{table:training_time} shows the time spent training each agent.
+Both the get-up and soccer skills learned relatively quickly.
+Although the learning curve plateaus, we found that soccer agents trained for longer were better at anticipating ball movement and handling the ball, for instance kicking a moving ball.